 The Arch of Constantine is just outside the Colosseum, making it a good place to start your visit.
 Many tours will meet or end here as it’s an easy landmark.

 This is the largest surviving Roman Triumphal arch.
 It commemorates Emperor Constantine’s victory over Maxentius in the year 312.
-At 21 meter high, it is considered the last great monument of Imperial Rome.
+At 21 meters high, it is considered the last great monument of Imperial Rome.

 I visited the Colosseum on my own years ago, and after learning very little from that visit, swore I’d only go again with a guide to explain more of the history of the site.
 A lot has changed since my initial visit- sections of the floor have been reconstructed, and the lower area which contained training rooms and animal cages has been opened for visitation.